 b) Prior to the selection of the Shortlist Participants and Winners of the Awards, each Jury member will confirm to the Organizers that he or she (i) is not a direct or indirect shareholder of any of the Participants and (ii) has not provided Funding/Consultancy Services to any of the Participants.

-c) If a jury member resigns or is excluded from the selection process by the Organisers because they have not confirmed their objectivity and independence as set out in the preceding paragraph, the Organisers may either replace that jury member with another eligible candidate or leave the position vacant.
+c) If a Jury member resigns or is excluded from the selection process by the Organizers because they have not confirmed their objectivity and independence as set out in the preceding paragraph, the Organizers may either replace that jury member with another eligible candidate or leave the position vacant.

 d) Prior to commencing the assessment process and selecting the Shortlist Participants and Winners of the Awards, the Jury will define the details and procedure of assessing the Participants at its discretion, taking into account the general criteria set out in Clause 7 b) as well as the purpose and spirit of the Awards as set out in the Award Terms.

 a) For the purposes of this clause: (i) “Confidential Information” means information that one party discloses to the other party under these Award Terms, and that is marked as confidential or would normally be considered confidential information under the circumstances.
 It does not include information that the recipient already knew, that becomes public through no fault of the recipient, that was independently developed by the recipient, or that was rightfully given to the recipient by a third party without confidentiality obligations; (ii) "Business Sensitive Information" means the applicant's Confidential Information which, if disclosed, would provide the applicant's competitors with a competitive advantage over the applicant; and (iii) "Highly Confidential Information" means the applicant's Confidential Information which is highly sensitive and, if disclosed, would cause substantial harm to the applicant.